threema-ch/threema-desktop/README.md

 To build Threema Desktop, run:

-    npm run dist:consumer-sandbox
+    npm run package binary consumer-sandbox

-Now you can find the application bundle at `build/electron/packaged/`, e.g.:
+Now you can find the application bundle at `build/out/`.

-- `build/electron/packaged/Threema Beta-linux-x64/ThreemaDesktop` on 64-bit Linux
-- `build/electron/packaged/Threema Beta-darwin-arm64/Threema Desktop.app/Contents/MacOS/ThreemaDesktop` on macOS with Apple Silicon

-You can directly open the built version respectively with:

-- `npm run dist:open:linux`
-- `npm run dist:open:macos`
+Note 1: To launch Threema directly without unpacking, you can find the uncompressed directory (containing the `ThreemaDesktop` binary) in `build/tmp/`.

-Note: If you get an error message while building similar to `Error: ENOENT: no such file or directory, lstat '...'`, check out the hints about [cloning](#cloning).
+Note 2: If you get an error message while building similar to `Error: ENOENT: no such file or directory, lstat '...'`, check out the hints about [cloning](#cloning).

 ### Package